Lindsay-Lab/lindsay-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-The lab is affiliated with the [Department of Psychology](https://as.nyu.edu/departments/psychology.html) and the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) and a part of the [Minds, Brains, Machines Initiative](https://mbm.cds.nyu.edu/#landingPage).
+The lab is affiliated with the [Department of Psychology](https://as.nyu.edu/departments/psychology.html) and the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) and is a part of the [Minds, Brains, Machines Initiative](https://mbm.cds.nyu.edu/#landingPage).

 {%
   include link.html